FAQ: Safety & Accommodations

 Anaconda provide a rare but exciting sighting on the rivers we fish.
 These beautiful giant reptiles feed primarily on fish, large rodents, caiman, and aquatic birds in the riverine environment.
 Anaconda do not eat people and when disturbed, will avoid humans by taking shelter under water.
 Although peaceful and normally retiring, they are large, wild animals and must be given reasonable space.
 Like any other wild creature, they will bite or defend themselves if they feel cornered or threatened.

 This holds true for all the wildlife in Amazonia.
 People are just not on their natural menu.
 Treated with reasonable respect, they are happy to go about their business and avoid contact with humans.
-Observe and enjoy them without interfering in their activities and they are no more dangerous than the wildlife in your own regional wilderness, in fact, probably less so if you live in bear country.
+Observe and enjoy them without interfering in their activities and they are no more dangerous than the wildlife in your own regional wilderness, in fact, probably less so if you live in bear or moose country.

 Won't the mosquitoes eat me alive?

 Absolutely not!
 We simply don’t have mosquitos in our fisheries!
 Frankly, the only place you’re likely to encounter mosquitos is when you’re changing planes in Miami.
 Mosquitoes are absent from the regions we fish.
 These tannin-stained blackwater rivers are too acidic for successful mosquito reproduction.
 Bees and wasps are commonly encountered, generally in numbers similar to those found in the United States.

 What About Covid-19? — What About Zika?